-You can customize your generic webhook (page 564) response with data from Contrast events such as NEW_VULNERABILITY and SERVER_OFFLINE.
+You can customize your generic webhook (page 569) response with data from Contrast events such as NEW_VULNERABILITY and SERVER_OFFLINE.
 Each event contains variables you can call in your payload request.
 Variables are either for general use or for an application, server or vulnerability.

-Variables Description General variables \$EventType The event type responsible for triggering the webhook For example: SERVER_OFFLINE \$Message A message summarizing the event that triggered the webhook \$OrganizationId The unique ID Contrast assigns to an organization when it is created \$OrganizationName The name of your organization \$Title Always returns "Contrast Security" Application variables \$ApplicationChild Returns true if the application is a child application, false if not \$ApplicationCode A secondary shorthand that appears in the title of an application, and is blank by default For example: TEST \$ApplicationContextPath The context path of the application For example: /example/somethingelse \$ApplicationFirstSeen When the application was first seen, in Unix time For example: 1572033840000 \$ApplicationHasParentApp Returns true if the application has a parent, false if not \$ApplicationImportance Enumerated value of the application Importance level For example: MEDIUM \$ApplicationId The unique ID Contrast assigns to an application when it is created For example: 49fe2978-1833-4441-83db-2b7o486d9413 \$ApplicationImportanceDescription The importance level assigned to the application For example: Medium \$ApplicationLanguage The programming language of the application \$ApplicationLastSeen When the application was last seen, in Unix time For example: 1572033840000 \$ApplicationLicenseLevel Whether or not the application has an Assess license Values: Licensed, Unlicensed \$ApplicationMaster Returns true if the application is a primary application, false if not \$ApplicationName The name of the application \$ApplicationParentAppId The unique ID Contrast assigns to an application when it's created, in this case, the parent application, if it exists For example: 49fe2978-1833-4441-83db-2b7o486d9413 \$ApplicationTags A comma separated list of the Application tags. \$ApplicationTotalModules The number of modules your application has Server variables \$Environment The environment of the server For example: DEVELOPMENT or PRODUCTION \$ServerId The ID of the server involved in the event If more than one server is involved, this is a comma-delimited list of server IDs. \$ServerName The name of the server involved in the event If more than one server is involved, this is a comma-delimited list of server names Vulnerability variables Vulnerability variables \$Severity
+Variables Description General variables \$EventType The event type responsible for triggering the webhook For example: SERVER_OFFLINE \$Message A message summarizing the event that triggered the webhook \$OrganizationId The unique ID Contrast assigns to an organization when it is created \$OrganizationName The name of your organization \$Title Always returns "Contrast Security" Application variables \$ApplicationChild Returns true if the application is a child application, false if not \$ApplicationCode A secondary shorthand that appears in the title of an application, and is blank by default For example: TEST \$ApplicationContextPath The context path of the application For example: /example/somethingelse \$ApplicationFirstSeen When the application was first seen, in Unix time For example: 1572033840000 \$ApplicationHasParentApp Returns true if the application has a parent, false if not \$ApplicationImportance Enumerated value of the application Importance level For example: MEDIUM \$ApplicationId The unique ID Contrast assigns to an application when it is created For example: 49fe2978-1833-4441-83db-2b7o486d9413 \$ApplicationImportanceDescription The importance level assigned to the application For example: Medium \$ApplicationLanguage The programming language of the application \$ApplicationLastSeen When the application was last seen, in Unix time For example: 1572033840000 \$ApplicationLicenseLevel Whether or not the application has an Assess license Values: Licensed, Unlicensed \$ApplicationMaster Returns true if the application is a primary application, false if not \$ApplicationName The name of the application \$ApplicationParentAppId The unique ID Contrast assigns to an application when it's created, in this case, the parent application, if it exists For example: 49fe2978-1833-4441-83db-2b7o486d9413 \$ApplicationTags A comma separated list of the Application tags. \$ApplicationTotalModules The number of modules your application has Server variables The condensate of the control of the \$Environment The environment of the server For example: DEVELOPMENT or PRODUCTION \$ServerId The ID of the server involved in the event If more than one server is involved, this is a comma-delimited list of server IDs. \$ServerName The name of the server involved in the event If more than one server is involved, this is a comma-delimited list of server names Vulnerability variables \$Severity If this event is triggered by a vulnerability, this is the severity of the vulnerability \$Status If this event is triggered by a vulnerability, this is the status of the vulnerability